Student-of-Python/BinomialOptionsModeling/README.md

 **This is only for educational purposes, this is NOT financial advice**

 ## Preview
-The **Binomial Model** provides a method to determine an options fair price in present value by projecting future price movements of an underlying asset over a discrete amount of time.
-In the most simplest forms, this model only considers that the price of the underlying asset can only move in two directions -- up and down -- at a fixed magnitude.
+The **Binomial Model** provides a method to determine an option's fair price in present value by projecting future price movements of an underlying asset over a discrete amount of time.
+In the simplest forms, this model only considers that the price of the underlying asset can only move in two directions -- up and down -- at a fixed magnitude.